ic005k/OCAuxiliaryTools/READMe.md

 ## Features include but are not limited to:

+* Write plist files with spaces for indentation to fit all editors or editing environments, such as the Shell editing environment

 * Powerful keyword search function, including retrieval of unseen data tables

 * All tabs and checkbox text are supported for copying (right-click menu)